Jakar510/PythonExtensions/README.md

 ## License

-This project is licensed under the MIT - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under MIT - see the [LICENSE](LICENSE.md) file for details

 ## Acknowledgments